sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Answered.md

 ____
 ### Evaluation of a postfix expression.

-* Design an algorithm to evaluate a postfix Expression.
 * Develop an algorithm to evaluate a postfix expression.
 Trace the algorithm for the expression:
-* Design an algorithm to evaluate a postfix Expression.
-And Trace the algorithm for the expression:
 * Write a function in C for evaluating a postfix expression.
 Justify the usage of stack for evaluating the given expression:
-* Write an algorithm to evaluate a postfix expression and apply the same for the given expression.
-* Design an algorithm to evaluate a postfix Expression.
-And Trace the algorithm for the expression:
-* Develop an algorithm to evaluate a postfix expression.
-Trace the algorithm for the expression:

 * `2536+**5/2-`
 * `6 2 3 + - 3 8 2 / + * 2 $ 3 +`.